 Directly behind the Rock are the 3 Stanley Cup championship tablets.

-And diagonal to it, along paths that go along the nearly railings, are all tablets for
+And diagonal to it, along paths that go along the near railings, are all tablets for the

-the other championships the Devils had won.
-(With a few blanks... allowing room
+other championships the Devils had won.
+(With a few blanks... allowing room for

 Below are a small sample of those.